 And that's okay, because there are ways to deal with it, even after you complete your treatment and return to a world of freedom - and temptation.

-With the lessons you learn from your time at Evergreen, you'll be equipped to handle that temptation effectively for the rest of your life.
+With the lessons you learn from your time at Northpoint the Evergreen, you'll be equipped to handle that temptation effectively for the rest of your life.